vreshniak/ImplicitResNet/README.md

 ## Important hyperparameters:

-- theta - implicitness of the method, theta=0.5 is a second order trapezoidla scheme
+- theta - implicitness of the method, theta=0.5 is a second order trapezoidal scheme

 - beta - contribution of the residuals used as a regularizer